CELTA

 Teacher Trainer (CELTA, IHCTL, SIT TESOL, local DELTA Tutor)

-Timing in class is important because a Teacher needs to complete a certain framework to make a lesson effective.
+because a Teacher needs to complete a certain framework to make a lesson effective.
 The most frequently used lesson shapes/frameworks are: PPP, T-T-T, Guided Discovery, Text based, Task based learning, etc., etc.

 Systems lessons (vocab, grammar, functional language):